 The most recognised voice actors are Dan Castalleneta, Yeardley Smith, Hank Azaria, Julie Kavner, Harry Shearer, and Nancy Cartwright.
 Without their output, the show would certainly not have the respected reputation it has today.
 The writers deserve recognition and admiration.
 It's obvious that they're all talented, creative and possess big intellects.
 Their individual, and combined, creativity is what makes the show so entertaining and funny, as they carry great responsibility on the show.
 I'm not saying the animators and producers don't make any effort, all I'm saying is the writers are definitely the foremost creative force behind the show.

-Following season ten, many passionate fans of the show had begun to believe that the show's quality - its intelligent, witty and realistic style - had greatly declined in relation to plot, characterization and scriptwriting.
-According to some commentators, it's mainly the writers' fault - particularly such writers, among others, as Josh Weinstein and Bill Oakley - that such a dramatic collapse in quality had taken place.
-In fact, by its tenth season, many had begun to notice the show's abrupt change from storylines traditionally led by characters to an excessive overdependence on infeasible plot ideas.
-In spite of such criticism, the show is still seducing occasional watchers of the show to become full-time watchers, and still boasts an expanding bevy of dedicated fans - from young children to middle-aged adults.
-And even though I dislike later seasons in the series, this show is still a better alternative to most TV shows that exist today, which are somewhat mediocre, boring, and will most likely never usurp the unmatched height of phenomenon that this show has reached over the years.
+Following season ten, many passionate longtime fans of the show had begun to believe that the show's quality - its intelligent, witty and realistic style - had greatly declined in relation to the direction taken in plot, characterization and scriptwriting.
+According to some commentators, it's mainly the writers' fault, particularly such writers, among others, as Josh Weinstein and Bill Oakley, that such a dramatic collapse in overall quality had taken place.
+In fact, by the show's tenth season, many had begun to notice the show's abrupt change from storylines traditionally led by characters to an excessive overdependence on plain ridiculous and infeasible plot ideas.

 The following is a list of my top twenty personal favourite episodes from the show: